roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

+===

- ****** Becoming A Slut Wife: Christina (4) ****** byJust_Plain_Bob© Authors note: If you are not familiar with Christina's story I would suggest that you read chapters one through three of Becoming a Slut Wife: Christina before you read this story.
+Authors note: If you are not familiar with Christina's story I would suggest that you read chapters one through three of Becoming a Slut Wife: Christina before you read this story.
 As in chapter three I am simply going to take our e-mail exchange and present it.
 Again, as I admitted at the beginning of chapter three, the woman "owns" me and it will come through loud and clear in my e-mails to her.
 I do hope that my lust for the lady will not detract from her story.

  A brief introduction is in order before beginning this chapter.
 I made mention in one of my e-mails that I might be out of touch for several weeks because of my hobby.
 I am a Civil War history buff and a Civil War reenactor.
 I favor the Southern side, mostly because my ancestors on my mother's side of the family fought for the South.
 A professor at a local college looking for a way to spice up his lectures on the Civil War asked the local reenactment community for volunteers to give presentations to his classes and in a moment of weakness I raised my hand.
 This led to an ongoing stint as a guest speaker whenever the history department offered classes on the Civil War era.
 We pick up Christina's story at that point.